-Choosing a school requires more than weighing the traditional factors of school size, location, academic offerings, etc. It also requires a close look at how financial aid works and an understanding of the school’s financial assistance policies, since they may probably impact you.
+Choosing a school requires more than weighing the traditional factors of school size, location, academic offerings, etc. It also requires a close look at how college financial aid works.
+Therefire, you should have an understanding of the school’s financial assistance policies since they may probably impact you.

 There are two types of financial aid: Need based aid and Merit based aid.

-Merit based aid, on the other hand, is strictly based on your qualifications as a student, independent of any need you may or may not have.
+On the other hand, Merit based aid is strictly based on your qualifications as a student, independent of any need you may or may not have.
 It consists mostly of free money through school/private scholarships.

 Who Qualifies for Financial Aid